“It is South African tenor Zwakele Tshabalala who demonstrated a properly huge voice, as Hot Biscuit Slim”

 (Seen and Heard, May 2019)

-Born in South Africa, Zwakele left home at a young age to join the Drakensberg Boys Choir and was then a member of the South African Youth Choir in 2009.
+Born in South Africa, Zwakele joined the Drakensberg Boys Choir at a young age and was then a member of the South African Youth Choir in 2009.
 An invitation to join the South African College of Music followed in 2012, where he studied for a performance diploma in opera under the supervision of Virginia Davids and Khamal Khan.
 Zwakele made his operatic debut at the opera school, as Giuseppe in La traviata in 2013, and in 2016 was the winner of The Schock Foundation Prize for Singing at the University of Cape Town.

 “But that doesn’t mean we can’t be stirred… when the ringing tenor of Zwakele Tshabalala enters as the loggers’ new cook.”

 “Two soloists stand out from the pack… Zwakele Tshabalala bursting with energy as the dashing cook Hot Biscuit Slim.”

 Bachtrack, May 2019